 I realize now I need to dive much deeper into this subject and do more posts about it.
 I might even post good interview problems to try and have people solve them.
 But for now, let’s keep on task and learn about what you should expect from your new Junior Programmer.

 What You Should Expect From Your Jr Level Person?

 Your new hire is going to be great, but only as good as you let them be.

-Please, I beg you have some things ready for your new Jr-Level employee.
+Please, I beg you to have some things ready for your new Jr-Level employee.
 The new developer you hire will need you to guide them.
-Give them tasks to do and have ready answers or at least know you can come with an answer pretty quickly when they fail.
-Your goal should be to keep them and yourself moving as much as possible realizing you have taken on a new responsibility in growing their career.
+Give them tasks to do and have ready answers, or at least know you can come with an answer pretty quickly when they fail.
+Your goal should be to keep them and yourself moving as much as possible, realizing you have taken on a new responsibility in growing their career.